kalinosia/freeCodeCamp_Machine_Learning_with_Python/README.md

 Machine learning has many practical applications.
 By completing these free and challenging coding projects, you will demonstrate that you have a good foundational knowledge of machine learning, and qualify for your Machine Learning with Python certification.

 * Rock Paper Scissors
-* Cat and Dog Image ClassifierNot Passed
+* Cat and Dog Image Classifier
-* Book Recommendation Engine using KNNNot Passed
+* Book Recommendation Engine using KNN
-* Linear Regression Health Costs CalculatorNot Passed
+* Linear Regression Health Costs Calculator
-* Neural Network SMS Text ClassifierNot Passed
+* Neural Network SMS Text Classifier